The holidays are upon us! Whatever holidays you celebrate, here are gift ideas to help you shop for the people in your life who love the cello.

 Enjoy your holiday shopping!

-What is your favorite cello-related holiday gift you’ve ever received or given?
+What is your favorite cello-related holiday gift you’ve ever received?
 Please tell us in the comments.